alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 ### Core gameplay ###

 The base mechanic of the game is jumping.
 The ice cube will move constantly and the player will not be able to stop it or change the direction directly, only to jump.
-The ice cubes changes direction when it hits an obstacle such as a wall or a platform.
+Hitting obstacles such as walls or platforms will result in the ice cube changing direction.
+It is possible to bounce off everything except the floor.

 The horizontal speed can be affected by:
 1. Interactions with the environment: sliding on a frosty platform will make the cube slower, while sliding on a slippery platform will make the cube faster.